LayerManager/layman/doc/rest.md

   - the path must be relative to the root of the GeoServer data directory
   - the referenced path must be physically located inside the GeoServer data directory
   - if directory is used, it must contain at least one GeoTIFF file (with extension `.tif` or `.tiff`)
-  - if directory contains more than one raster file, `time_regex` parameter is required
   - if file is used, it must be a GeoTIFF file (with extension `.tif` or `.tiff`)

   - for raster layers: